dolthub/docs/content/getting-started/reading-from-dolt.md

 ## SQL

 In the previous section we acquired a Dolt database and used the Dolt CLI to execute some SQL against that database.
-Here we show how to interact with a more traditional SQL interface.
-Let's install the `mysql-client`, which we will use to connect to Dolt's SQL server,to get going:
+Here we use a stock MySQL client to interact with Dolt.
+If you're using Homebrew it's easy enough to install:

 ```text
 $ brew install mysql-client